This document discusses the details of using the DIRSIG image and data generation model to simulate thermal infrared sensing systems.

 The mass density (mass per unit volume) is used in thermal calculations to define the amount of mass into (or out of) which the heat is being transferred.

-Note Some advice for how to assign these parameters can be found in the guide to assigning thermodynamic properties.
+Note Some advice for how to assign these parameters can be found in the Thermodynamic Parameters Cookbook.

 Note About Convection